-RMIT’s AFI Research Collection, in partnership with RMIT Culture, and the Screen and Sound Cultures Research Group at RMIT University, is pleased to announce the 2021 AFI Research Collection Research Fellowship.
+RMIT’s AFI Research Collection is pleased to announce the 2022 AFI Research Collection Research Fellowship.

 The appointed Fellow will have access to the Collection under the guidance of the AFIRC staff.

 The Fellowship will provide a stipend of $5,000 (AUD) which includes travel costs if the recipient is not from Melbourne.

 The Fellow will be required to participate in an accessible public event that engages on a topic related to their work.
 This could be in the form of an informal In-Conversation, or a panel style event and will be facilitated by RMIT Culture.

 The AFI Research Collection Fellowship is open to individuals who have a demonstrated interest and experience in Australian screen culture and research through research outputs or AV outputs.

 How do I apply for the Fellowship?

 Applications for the AFIRC Research Fellowship will close on 11:55 pm (AEST) Sunday 4 September 2022

 Feel free to contact the AFI Research Collection if you have any questions.